Nuclear Power in Poland

 PGE expected to sign a commercial contract about the end of 2013 for the first 3000 MWe plant, so that first concrete is poured in 2016.
 However, as it became apparent that the EPC contract could not be separated from the choice of a strategic partner and a financing model, PGE decided to set aside the traditional separate EPC contract package approach for the time being, and look at wider options, including a more integrated contracting model and a broader scope for the contract.
 The revised program, with schedule for the first unit to start up in 2024, was endorsed by the Council of Ministers in January 2014.
 Each power plant is expected to cost 50-60 billion zloty (€12-14 billion).

-Site characterisation is proceeding at Zarnowiec and Choczewo in Pomerania.
-Zarnowiec is inland on a lake, and where construction of a nuclear plant started in 1980s.
-Choczewo is on the Baltic coast.* Following a public tender process, in January 2013 PGE EJ1 awarded an $81.5 million contract to WorleyParsons to carry out site characterisation, licensing and permitting for the project, which it expected to take to 2016.
+Site characterisation was proceeding at Zarnowiec and Lubiatowo-Kopalino in Pomerania.
+Zarnowiec is inland on a lake, and is where construction of a nuclear plant started in 1980s.
+Lubiatowo-Kopalino is on the Baltic coast.
+Choczewo nearby was rejected on social and environmental grounds.* Following a public tender process, in January 2013 PGE EJ1 awarded an $81.5 million contract to WorleyParsons to carry out site characterisation, licensing and permitting for the project, which it expected to take to 2016.
 However, in December 2014 PGE EJ1 terminated the contract, citing slow progress, and took over the task itself.
 This delayed the project further.
+In April 2017 PGE EJ1 announced the start of “localization and environmental studies” to be carried out by ELBIS at Choczewo, Krokowa and Gniewino, all in Pomerania, to be completed in 2020.
+The company said: "Decisions on further implementation of the proposed project will be made in consultation with the Ministry of Energy and are expected to be taken by the end of this year at the latest."

 * A 2009 shortlist had Zarnowiec, Kopan and Lubiatowo/ Klempicz as most likely.
 Sites in Nowe Miasto and Pilica (Mazovia province) and Belchatow were also being considered.
 Gaski in West Pomerania was considered from 2011 but dropped off the list about 2013.

 In February 2014 four bidders submitted tender offers to PGE EJ1 to provide technical assistance as owner’s engineer for the program.
 These were AMEC Nuclear UK, Exelon Generation Co, a Mott MacDonald-AF Consult consortium and a URS Polska-Tractebel Engineering consortium.
-In July the company announced its selection of AMEC Nuclear UK.
+In July the company announced its selection of AMEC Nuclear UK, now AMEC Foster Wheeler.
 The owner’s engineer will help select the EPC contractor, oversee project management and supply chain contract management, as well as regulatory aspects.

-to the investor with regard to future revenues over a long time frame, as well as protects the rate payers from potential overcompensation.
+to the investor with regard to future revenues over a long timeframe, as well as protects the rate payers from potential overcompensation.
 The fact that this mechanism has already been accepted by the European Commission with regard to the British project also supports our view that it is the most appropriate instrument to use in our case."
+However, in June 2016 the new government rejected the use of CfDs as being too costly, and said that it favoured maintaining high dependence on coal.

 Planned nuclear power plants